 Best Time: 15th November to 15th June

-Project tiger was launched in 1973.
-Basic intention of Project Tiger is to maintain the ecological balance of nature and conserve extant ecosystems.
+The project tiger was launched in 1973.
+The basic intention of Project Tiger is to maintain the ecological balance of nature and conserve extant ecosystems.
 The project seeks to establish a natural link between the wildlife & flora of national parks and sanctuaries and the humans living on their peripheries.
 It also seeks to create awareness about harm to environment and preservation efforts.

 The most famous of Corbett's wild residents are the Bengal Tiger, Asiatic Elephant, Leopards, Wild Boar, Sloth Bear, Jackal, Mongoose, and Crocodile.